Welcome to St. Mary’s Pre-School – Policy and Procedures

 Session times Monday – Friday

-Lunch can be provided by school at a cost of £2.30 per day or your child can bring a packed lunch.
-Breakfast club begins at 7.30-8.45am for an additional cost of £4.00.
-We also offer an after school club from 3.15pm-5.45pm at an additional cost of £8.00.
+Lunch can be provided by school at a cost of £2.40 per day or your child can bring a packed lunch.
+Breakfast club begins at 7.30-8.45am.
+Please enquire in school for the cost of this for pre-school children.

 Charging and Remissions

-At the beginning of each half term, you will be invoiced.
-Vouchers are accepted for qualifying 3 year olds.
+Vouchers are accepted for qualifying 2 and 3 year olds.
 Please contact our school office for more information.

 30 hour places are available.